 - Current real property rental or purchase agreement

-- Local property tax statement or mortgage documents
+- Local property tax statement

 The following documents must be dated within 60 days:

-- Utility bill, except cell phone bills
+- Utility bill; Does not include cell phone bills

 - Bank or credit card statement

 - Employment pay stub containing applicant’s name and address